7 Gambas Crescent, #09-09, Ark@Gambas, Singapore 757087 ♦ Reservation : +65 6417 9690

 A prenatal massage will do wonders in easing your pregnancy journey.
 It relieves your backache, cramps, and other pains you may feel, especially the ones at your joints.
 Back pain in pregnancy may also be caused by muscle tension.
 A pregnancy massage will effectively relax muscle tension and lower your stress hormones.
 Due to the hormones released, you may feel overwhelmed a lot so you deserve a relaxing massage session.

 Pregnancy therapy services will normally include a prenatal back massage Singapore package as well.
 If you are around town, there are a lot of professional agency that provides home-based services where the therapists will tend to you in the comfort of your own house.

 - Make sure to use massage oil or lotion to decrease friction during the massage

 - You may have the massage performed while you are sitting down on a chair with no arms.
 Lean slightly forward.

 - If you’d like to lie down, lie on your side.
 Before the massage begins, make sure to be in a position in which you are not placing your weight on your belly or squishing it.

 - The person performing the massage must not use deep pressure.
 Instead, use long, gentle strokes.
 Keep the pressure coming from the body and maintain light pressure from the hands.

-- Stop the massage if you feel dizzy or experience discomforts.
+- Stop the massage if you feel dizzy or experience discomfort.
 Massage can have various effects on your body as it increases blood circulation and releases certain hormones.

-- When massaging, avoid the sides as it may be uncomfortable or ticklish.
+- When massaging, avoid the sides as they may be uncomfortable or ticklish.
 Plus, those areas are closer to the belly, which you should completely stay away from in a prenatal massage.
-Once you are in a comfortable position and fully-prepared, you may begin!
+Once you are in a comfortable position and fully prepared, you may begin!